Wisconsin Backpacking

 MIX OF RESERVED DRIVE-IN SITES AND PRIMITIVE DISPERSED CAMPING

-The Hidden Lakes Trail is an ideal introduction to backpacking, but it will be enjoyed by hikers of any level.
+The Hidden Lakes Trail is an ideal introduction to backpacking, and it will be enjoyed by hikers of any level.
 A single-track trail circumnavigates Butternut Lake via a loop that meanders between many smaller secluded lakes.
 There are two major campgrounds separated by 5-miles along the trail route, Franklin Lake and Luna-White Deer Lake.
 Hikers can reserve drive-in campsites at either campground to use as a start and end point.
 In addition to these sites there are primitive campsites and primitive dispersed camping is allowed in the national forest.

 Three-Day/Two-Night-Itinerary